cubeli27/Bare_Min_Atmega328p/README.md

 # Assembly

-Silkscreen is simplified for hand assembly so;
+Silkscreen is simplified for hand assembly hence the minimum amount of different values and the same names for many parts;
  ```ignore
  | Resistor |  Capacitor   | Inductor    |    LED                  |
  |----------|--------------|-------------|-------------------------|